Alain Guillot

 Who pays what?

-Generally, people date other people who are in similar economic situations.
-Although it happens to date someone who earns significantly more (or less), those situations are less common.
+Generally, people date others in similar economic situations.
+Though it’s possible to date someone who earns significantly more or less, such cases are less common.

 Tax consequences